HajkD/DevSeq/README.md

 Thus, `7276 A. thaliana` genes have orthologs in all other species.

-Look at home many orthologs are shared between 1,2,3,.. species:
+Look at how many orthologs are shared between 1,2,3,.. species:

 ```r
 table(table(all.maps$query_id))